-EYE L3 MP 3 Principles of child development and observation in an early years Montessori learning environment (L/651/1342)
+L3MP 3 Principles of child development and observation in an early years Montessori learning environment (D/651/0871)

-Unit summary

-This unit explores the holistic nature of child development incorporating physical, cognitive, social and emotional, speech, language and communication and neurological and brain development.
-Stages of development are considered alongside key frameworks for assessing development including the early years foundation stage (EYFS).
+Unit summary This unit explores the holistic nature of child development incorporating physical, cognitive, social and emotional, language and communication development.
+Stages of development are considered alongside key frameworks for assessing development including the Early Years Foundation Stage.
 The role of play as an active domain of integrated development will also be examined.
 The unit explores the core Montessori philosophy of 'following the child' through observation, developing the educator's ability to tune in sensitively to the unique potential of every child.

+eve ery chila.

+Assessment

+Internally assessed

-Assessment This unit is internally assessed via a portfolio of evidence.
-Mandatory Achieved/not yet achieved Level 3 30 GLH 50 Work/placement GLH
+Mandatory Achieved/not yet achieved Level 3 30 GLH